nesi/perf-training/_lessons/python-scatter/00-introduction.md

 You can use the `time` command
 ```
-srun time python scatter.py
+time python scatter.py
 ```
 which may return something like
 ```
 123.36user 0.14system 2:04.67elapsed 99%CPU (0avgtext+0avgdata 49212maxresident)
 ```
 The relevant time is `elapsed`, the wall clock time.
+The `time` command will send the output to `stderr` so check your error file when running in batch.